-Without prejudice to criminal sanctions] and without prejudice to the supervisory powers of competent authorities in accordance with Article 17, Member States shall, in conformity with national law, provide for competent authorities to have the power to take appropriate administrative measures and impose administrative sanctions for the breaches of articles 9, 10, 11(1), 11(2), 12(1), 12(2), 12(3), 12(4), 12(5), 12(6), 13(1), 13(2), 13(3), 13(4), 13(5), 14(1), 14(2), 14(3), 15(1), 15(2) and 17(2) of this Regulation.
+- Without prejudice to criminal sanctions and without prejudice to the supervisory powers of competent authorities in accordance with Article 17, Member States shall, in conformity with national law, provide for competent authorities to have the power to take appropriate administrative measures and impose at least the following administrative measures and sanctions for: - (a) the breaches of articles 9, 10, 11(1), 11(2), 12(1), 12(2), 12(3), 12(4), 12(5), 12(6), 13(1), 13(2), 13(3), 13(4), 13(5), 14(1), 14(2), 14(3), and 15(1) of this Regulation; and - (b) failure to cooperate or comply in an investigation or with an inspection or request covered by Article 17(2).

-Member States may decide not to lay down rules for administrative sanctions according to subparagraph 1 where those breaches are already subject to criminal sanctions in their national law by [24 months after entry into force of this Regulation].
-In this case, Member States shall communicate to the Commission the relevant criminal law rules.
+Member States may decide not to lay down rules for administrative sanctions according to subparagraph 1 where those breaches are already subject to criminal sanctions in their national law by ... ^{}.
+In this case, Member States shall notify in detail to the Commission and ESMA of the relevant criminal law rules.

-By [24 months after entry into force of this Regulation] Member States shall notify the rules referred to in the first subparagraph to the Commission and ESMA.
+By ... , Member States shall notify in detail the rules referred to in the first subparagraph to the Commission and ESMA.
 They shall notify the Commission and ESMA without delay of any subsequent amendment thereto.